MontelioneLab/AISAR/README.md

 ### Input files:
    - ESmodels: all ".pdb" files
-   - NMRdata: input to run RPF
+   - NMRdata: input files to run RPF
    - RCI1.csv: from RCI webserver, the sequence was edited to match with merged sequence from ESmodels

 ### Scripts: